-The fact that the pattern we observe is by no means so straightforward suggests that all other things are far from being equal.
+The fact that the pattern we observe is by no means so straightforward suggests that a variety of other factors are operating.
 Disentangling the possible impact on mobility of the level of poverty, changes in that level between the two waves, and cross-national differences in underlying patterns of fluidity will require that we move beyond description of poverty dynamics to a formal modelling of the underlying processes.
 It is to this analysis that we proceed in the next section.

-4. Modelling Cross-National Poverty Dynamics
+5. Modelling Cross-National Poverty Dynamics